-Begin your walk at the right of the pub and follow the path through the hamlet.
-A sign post points in two directions; however stick on the right hand side on the path to go down through the valley, giving you stunning views and an opportunity to get close up to the mining remains.
+Begin your walk to the right of the pub and follow the path through the hamlet.
+A signpost points in two directions; however stick on the right-hand side on the path to go down through the valley, giving you stunning views and an opportunity to get close up to the mining remains.
 The path takes you down to the furthest mine.
 From here, you can make your way down to the beach or you can head back around the ruin and take the thin path which leads up the hill towards the headland.
 You will pass over a small bridge and then continue along the path towards the fort.
-It is recommended that you keep dogs on leads during this walk as the fall from the cliff side is steep.
+It is recommended that you keep dogs on leads during this walk as the fall from the cliffside is steep.
 On the right of the path, a set of steps leads down to the stone outline of a small building.
 This is the remains of a medieval church.

 On your way back, you could continue left towards Porthmeor Cove, or you can head back down the way you came and before you reach the bridge, turn right through the gate and into a field.
 These fields, separated by the most stunning Cornish walls, will lead you back towards the road.
 Beware of livestock and keep your dog under control.